danzeph/alx-airbnb-project-documentation/features-and-functionalities/README.md

 ## Technical Requirements

 ### 1. Database management
-+ Make Use Of MySQL or PostgreSQL
++ Make Use Of MySQL or PostgreSQL for the database
 + Required tables:
   + Users(guest and hosts)
   + Propeties